statamic/v2-docs/content/collections/tags/users.md

     description: Specify the slug to filter users by a single role.
 id: c3e6df36-d705-4293-a5d8-40d27a06a18c
 ---
-This tag has the same functionality as the [collection](collection) tag, with some differences.
+This tag has the same functionality as the [collection](collection) tag, including the ability to use [scoping](collection#scope).
+It does have some differences, though.

 The first big and obvious difference, is that the collection you're working with is all of your users.